The Algorithms logo

 if self._kernel == self._rbf and self.gamma < 0:

-raise ValueError("gamma value must greater than 0")
+raise ValueError("gamma value must be non-negative")

 def _get_kernel(self, kernel_name):